SerenityJS/serenity/README.md

 ```

 #### Common Issues

 - If the server is running, and you cannot see/join the server on your Minecraft server list, you need exempt the Minecraft client from the UWP loopback restrictions.
 Execute the bash command in a new terminal, while running as administrator.
 This applies for Windows machines only. `CheckNetIsolation.exe LoopbackExempt -a -p=S-1-15-2-1958404141-86561845-1752920682-3514627264-368642714-62675701-733520436` You should be notified with a simple `Ok.`

 ### Installing Serenity Locally

 Installing Serenity locally allows developers to created changes to the core for the application.
-Clone or download a local copy of the Serenity repository to a perferred area on your machine.
-You can then open the Serenity folder in your perferred integrated development environment.
+Clone or download a local copy of the Serenity repository to a preferred area on your machine.
+You can then open the Serenity folder in your preferred integrated development environment.
 You will now need to run a few terminal commands before starting.

 #### Setting Up Locally

 - First you will need to initialize the folder using Yarn.
 Copy and run the command `yarn install`, follow any steps that may appear on screen.

 - Next you are now ready to build the project, since the project is coded in TypeScript, it will first need to be compiled to JavaScript before running.
 To do this, run the command `yarn build`, this command will then compile the project into JavaScript.